erochest/erochest.github.com/pages/clj-data-analysis.md

 > statistical techniques like Bayesian modelling, and even data mining algorithms
 > such as K-means clustering, neural networks, and association rules.

-I've enjoyed writing this, although right now I'm mainly looking forward to doing something else for a while.
-I'm making a list.
+I've enjoyed writing this.
+It's been a fun journey, and the people I've been working with on this have been awesome.

 Over the next few weeks, I'll post a few of the recipes that I started on, but which I had to cut for space or other reasons.
-They'll give you a taste of what's available for you in this book.
+They'll give you a taste of what's available for you in this book, so look for them in the upcoming weeks!

 [packt]: http://www.packtpub.com/
 [packtclj]: http://www.packtpub.com/clojure-data-analysis-cookbook/book